gigatskhondia/gigala/README.md

 ## 3. Spool design by plane frame element and reinforcement learning

   This model optimizes geometry in order to minimize maximum displacement in a “spool”.
 The agent gets a reward if the maximum nodal displacement is reduced due to change in the spool geometry.
 The FE model uses a plane frame element.

+## 4. Generative design of bionic partition for airplane cabin interiors by reinforcement learning and finite element analysis

+  The model optimizes geometry in order to maximize strength and “minimize” weight of bionic partition.